eagle-io/docs/source/topics/nodes/parameter/index.rst

 Discrete States
 ````````````````
-Drag and drop states in the list to change their display order.
+Drag and drop states in the list to change their display/evaluation order.

 .. only:: not latex